nagoclpl/jph/README.md

 2. https://jsonplaceholder.typicode.com/
 3. https://github.com/typicode/json-server

+## Prerequisites

+- To run Local JSON Server, you need node.
+You can install node on Mac using `brew install node`

 ## Steps

 If you want to test with local json server (highly recommended), then do this -